Back Analysis of Support Force

 When you select Compute to run the Slide2 analysis, the Back Analysis is performed as follows:

-- For each slip surface that you are analyzing, the Back Analysis option will automatically determine the support force which is required to achieve the specified factor of safety.
+- For each slip surface below the specified factor of safety, the Back Analysis option will automatically determine the support force which is required to achieve the specified factor of safety.

 - The program keeps track of which surface requires the MAXIMUM support force, to achieve the specified factor of safety, and these are the final results which are reported for the Back Analysis.

-- The Back Analysis option can only be used in Slide2, with the following limit equilibrium analysis methods – Bishop, Janbu and Janbu Corrected.
-It is not available for other analysis methods.
+- The Back Analysis option is not available for non-vertical analysis methods.

 - The force is assumed to be HORIZONTAL.
 However, the user may specify an Elevation (y-coordinate) for the force.